fitterhmp11/fitterhmp11.github.io/content/posts/drafts/CIS-8.1_Controls-At-Home-Overview.md

 ### What are the IG (Implmentation Groups)?

-To help with various levels of enterprises and to prioritieze the most critical safeguards, 3 different Implementation Groups (IG) are identified.
+To help with various levels of enterprises and to prioritize the most critical safeguards, 3 different Implementation Groups (IG) are identified.

-IG1/2/3 each identifity 3 levels of safeguard - each with increasing effectiveness and complexity IG1 - home office, limited staff, essiential cybersecurity hygene IG2 - it/security staff exists.
+IG1/2/3 each identify 3 levels of safeguard - each with increasing effectiveness and complexity IG1 - home office, limited staff, essiential cybersecurity hygene IG2 - it/security staff exists.
 Enterprise with data and reputational concerns to be addresss IG3 - large-scale operation with security teams handling all aspects of infomration secrurity.